systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 to have them in reverse order.
 But when multiple kernels are available for the same installation, we want to display the latest kernel with highest priority, i.e. earlier in the list.

+### Why do you use file renames to store the counter?
+Why not a regular file?

+Mainly two reasons: it's relatively likely that renames can be implemented atomically even in simpler file systems, as renaming generally avoids allocating or releasing data blocks.
+Writing to file contents has a much bigger chance to be result in incomplete or corrupt data.
+Moreover renaming has the benefit that the boot count metadata is directly attached to the boot loader entry file, and thus the lifecycle of the metadata and the entry itself are bound together.
+This means no additional clean-up needs to take place to drop the boot loader counting information for an entry when it is removed.

+### Why not use EFI variables for storing the boot counter?

+The memory chips used to back the persistent EFI variables are generally not of the highest quality, hence shouldn't be written to more than necessary.
+This means we can't really use it for changes made regularly during boot, but should use it only for seldom-made configuration changes.

 ### Out of Focus